Leh district: Parliamentary Constituency

-Assembly constituencies

-Leh district had two assembly constituencies, Nubra and Leh under Jammu and Kashmir Legislative Assembly.
-Since Ladakh is a union territory without a legislature, it does not currently have a legislative assembly.

 Autonomous Hill Council

 Leh District is administered by an elected body known as the Ladakh Autonomous Hill Development Council, Leh.
 The LAHDC was established in 1995.

 The latest elections were held in October 2020.
 The BJP secured 15 seats while the INC won 9 and the Independents won 2.

 Transportation

 Road

 Leh is connected to the rest of India by two high-altitude roads both of which are subject to landslides and neither of which are passable in winter when covered by deep snows.
 The National Highway 1D from Srinagar via Kargil is generally open longer.
 The Leh-Manali Highway can be troublesome due to very high passes and plateaus, and the lower but landslide-prone Rohtang Pass near Manali.
 The third road axis is under construction.